cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/example.md

 The first part follows a common pattern among all Cilium Policies or more widely [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).
-It first declares the Kubernetes API used, then the kind of Kubernetes object it is in this API and an arbitrary name for the object, that has to comply with [Kubernetes naming convention](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).
+It first declares the Kubernetes API used, then the kind of Kubernetes object it is in this API and an arbitrary name for the object that has to comply with [Kubernetes naming convention](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).

 ## Hook point